oasisprotocol/old-docs/tutorials/messaging.md

 This tutorial assumes that you're already familiar with the concepts presented in the [previous tutorial](../ballot-tutorial).
 As such, this won't be a step-by-step tutorial, but rather more of a sightseeing tour.
-The full example can be found at [https://github.com/oasislabs/oasis-rs/tree/master/examples/messaging](https://github.com/oasislabs/oasis-rs/tree/master/examples/messaging).
+The full example can be found [here](https://github.com/oasislabs/oasis-rs/tree/master/examples/messaging).

 ## Optional and User-Defined Types